 |Postgraduate Courses for International Students|

-A. Postgraduate courses offered in Greek by the Department of Social Anthropology
+A. Postgraduate courses offered in English by the Department of Social Anthropology

 Greek-speaking international students are welcome to attend any postgraduate elective course offered by our Department.

 C. Courses offered in English and/or French by other Departments at Panteion University